NaralC/CSharpAPI-Minimal/README.md

 ## Command Line Code Snippets Minimal API

+### The application lets us create, read, update, and delete command line snippets stored on Azure's Cloud — ideal when we don't want to remember everything.

 ### Link to site
 > - To be added

-### The application lets us create, read, update, and delete command line snippets stored on Azure Clould — ideal when we don't want to remember everything.

-### With the introduction of countless backend and deployment concepts during my first internship, I aim to practice and broaden my understanding of them.
-#### Such concepts and technologies include, but are not limited to:
+#### With the introduction of countless backend and deployment concepts during my first internship, I aim to practice and broaden my understanding of them.
+Such concepts and technologies include, but are not limited to:
 - .NET and C# in General
 - MS SQL Server Management Studio
 - Dependency Injection